termint0/age-wordle/README.md

 1. Type in the player name (aliases such as "viper" for "TheViper" also work!)
 2. An evaluation of the guess will appear
-3. With this new information, try again!
+3. With this new information, make the next guess!

 ---